 Two in custody after chase from Lorain Borough into Moxham

 Aug.
-1—JOHNSTOWN, Pa. — Two people were taken into custody Sunday following a Lorain Borough chase that ended in Moxham, Cambria County 911 officials said.
+2—Two people were taken into custody on Sunday following a Lorain Borough chase that ended in Moxham, Cambria County 911 officials said.

-The incident was first reported as a suspected burglary at 10:40 a.m. on Lunen Avenue near Oakland Avenue.

-Stonycreek Township, which patrols Lorain, was assisted by police from by Geistown Borough, Johnstown, West Hills and Conemaugh Township, according to a release to media by Cambria County 911.
+Stonycreek Township police, which patrols Lorain, were assisted by police from Geistown Borough, Johnstown, West Hills and Conemaugh Township, according to Cambria County 911.

 The pursuit ended in Moxham at Cypress Avenue, with two people taken into custody, Penatzer said.
 An ambulance was requested to check on one of the individuals who was apprehended, he said.

-Stonycreek Township Police said they were still investigating the incident Sunday and additional details may be available later this evening.
+Stonycreek Township police said on Sunday that they were still investigating the incident.